 So, don’t put a label on yourself.
-Many people are having this same problem.
 Instead, learn about the below reasons.
 The reasons for your emotional numbness is, in almost all cases, one of the reasons below.

 Here we go …

-Avoidance strategy: I feel nothing not to get hurt again
+Avoidance strategy: I feel nothing because it hurts to feel something

 As simple as it may sound, this could be the main reason that you don’t feel anything at all.